vlntdds/botium-box-basic-dist/README.md

 ```
 3. Point your browser to http://127.0.0.1:4000

-_To make your Botium testsets and working directory point to a folder of your choice, you have to edit the docker-compose-all.yml file!_
+_To make your Botium testsets, resources and working directory point to a folder of your choice (recommended), you have to edit the docker-compose-all.yml file!_

 ### Run Botium Box with standalone Docker image (not recommended)